bobbingwide/genesis-rngs/README.txt

 == Installation ==

 1. Purchase and Install the Genesis parent theme
-2. Download the genesis-srab child theme
+2. Download the genesis-rngs child theme
-3. Install the genesis-srab child theme
+3. Install the genesis-rngs child theme
-4. Activate the genesis-srab child theme
+4. Activate the genesis-rngs child theme
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.
 6. Navigate to Genesis > Theme Settings to set other options
 7. Optionally, install and activate a range of oik-based plugins.

 == Change Log ==
 = 0.0.1 =
-* Added: Based on genesis-sample 3.0.1 with styling to appear like an Avada theme.
+* Added: Based on genesis-srab
-* Changed: Copied and cobbled some logic from genesis-hm
+* Changed: Colours
+* Added: Logic copied from the original theme

 == Copyright ==

-genesis-srab (C) Copyright Bobbing Wide 2019
+genesis-rngs (C) Copyright Bobbing Wide 2019

 This program is free software: you can redistribute it and/or modify